Aubameyang reaches 50 Arsenal goals faster than Henry with Wolves strike | Goal.com

 In the Gunners’ history, only six players have reached their half-century in fewer games, with Ted Drake top of the pile.
 He scored 50 in just 52 games for the club in the 1930s, while record goalscorer Thierry Henry doesn’t make the top ten.

-Aubameyang finished calmly from close range after a good assist from strike partner Alexandre Lacazette to put Arsenal ahead with 21 minutes played at the end of a tumultuous week for the club.
+Aubameyang finished calmly from close range after a good assist from strike partner Alexandre Lacazette to put Arsenal ahead at the end of a tumultuous week for the club.

+The 30-year-old has now moved to nine goals for the season in all competitions, including eight in the Premier League and one in the Europa League.

+His consistency has stopped Arsenal’s difficult campaign from sinking too low, and he has now scored in seven of Arsenal’s 11 league games this season.